apache/cordova-docs/docs/en/edge/guide/platforms/amazonfireos/index.md

 ### Amazon WebView SDK

 In order to create Cordova apps using the Amazon Fire OS platform target, you'll need to download, unpack and install the Amazon WebView SDK support files.
-This step will only need to be done for your first Amazon Fire OS project, or if you upgrade Cordova.
+This step will only need to be done for your first Amazon Fire OS project.

 * Download the Amazon WebView SDK from the [Amazon Developer Portal](https://developer.amazon.com/public/solutions/platforms/android-fireos/docs/building-and-testing-your-hybrid-app).

-* Copy `awv_interface.jar` from the downloaded SDK to Cordova's working directory:
+* Copy `awv_interface.jar` from the downloaded SDK to Cordova's working directory.
+Create commonlibs(shown below) folder if it doesn't exist:

 	**Mac/Linux:**
-	`~/.cordova/lib/amazon-fireos/cordova/[cordova_release]/framework/libs/`
+	`~/.cordova/lib/commonlibs/`

 	**Windows:**
-	`%USERPROFILE%\.cordova\lib\amazon-fireos\cordova\[cordova_release]\framework\libs`

-***Note:*** Because of Cordova's on-demand install process, the `~/.cordova/lib/amazon-fireos` platform directory will not be created until you add the platform to your first project.
+	`%USERPROFILE%\.cordova\lib\commonlibs`

 ## Create New Project for Amazon Fire OS